annakuchko/annakuchko.github.io/_pages/about.md

 ---

-I am a first year MPhil/PhD student @ UoWarwick Maths and Stats Centres of Doctoral Training (CDT)
+I am a first year MPhil/PhD student @ UoWarwick Maths and Stats Centres of Doctoral Training (CDT) I have 2+ years of working experience in consulting, IT and banking where I learned by doing how to efficiently utilise Python, R and Big Data processing tools for data analysis.
+In the meantime I completed my undergraduate degree at the Samara State University of Economics majoring in Business analytics and Statistics.

 Reasearch Interests
 ======